ChihYing7509/Eaton/README.md

 The Power Xpert Blue documentation site (pxblue.github.io) includes information about PX Blue and how to use it to build applications.
 This includes a resources page (pxblue.github.io/resources), which lists all of the materials that are available as part of PX Blue, including various NPM packages and code examples.

+We would like you to design a better way to present the information on this resources page and build it using the PX Blue platform.
 ## 2. User Interface:

+1. Home / Overview

+2. Side Navigation

+3. List of Materials

+4. Search a Material

+5. Details of a Material

 ## 3. Milestones:

 ## 4. Technology Stack:

+1. JavaScript ES6
+2. Angular (7.3.9)
+3. Bootstrap

 ## 5. Referance
 1. pxblue Side Navigation